Cloud Compliance Overview: How To Achieve it ?

 What is cloud compliance?

-Cloud compliance is a process of ensuring that your cloud provider is following the regulatory norms laid down by the regulatory bodies where you conduct your business.
 Much like in driving, where drivers must always follow state and country traffic laws, organizations must also adhere to cloud regulations to maintain data security and confidentiality to conduct business in a particular region.
-There could be an interplay between local, national, and international regulations, industry standards, and international standards and you need to ensure that your provider is not putting you at risk of violating any of these compliance requirements.
+There could be an interplay between local, national, and international regulations, industry standards, and international standards, and you need to ensure that your provider does not put you at risk of violating any of these compliance requirements.

 Some top compliance standards accepted internationally for cloud environments include SOC 2, ISO 27001, NIST, PCI DSS, HIPAA, and more.
-Compliance gaps bring with them the possibility of unauthorized access, heavy fines, lawsuits, failures in Service Level Agreements, and reputation losses.
-It’s not a matter of penalty evasion but how you win customers’ trust and protect your brand.
+Compliance gaps can lead to unauthorized access, heavy fines, lawsuits, failures in Service Level Agreements, and reputation losses.
+It’s not a matter of penalty evasion but of how you win customers’ trust and protect your brand.

 Why is cloud compliance essential?